Ph.D. in Mathematics

 Each Ph.D. candidate has a dissertation advisor who provides guidance in the final part of the course program and during the writing of the dissertation.
 A student should discuss this program with the dissertation advisor each semester before meeting with an academic advisor as part of registration.

-IX.
+VIII.
 The Oral Examination (Dissertation Defense) Requirement

 When the dissertation meets with the approval of the student's dissertation advisor and the student has acquired a total of 90 hours of graduate credit, the candidate is given a final oral examination of the dissertation and the immediately related field.
 The committee for this examination will consist of a chair appointed by the Graduate School, the student's dissertation advisor, and four other members appointed by the Mathematics Graduate Committee with advice from the student and the dissertation advisor.
 Upon final approval of this committee, a copy of the dissertation will be placed in the mathematics library.